Aquafair: Bargains and deals

 In an attempt to bring in more visitors, Aquafair offered reduced admission prices several times.
 Every visitor under 15 years old had free admission on Saturday, January 27, 1957, a little after the park first opened.
 When business was declining in the latter 1950s, everyone 12 and under had free admission with their parents entering for half price on Saturday and Sunday, January 31 and February 1, 1959.
 The reduced rates succeeded in bringing in more visitors, including prominent local groups.

 Notable visitors

 Members of Jim Dooley's Fishing Club got free admission with their parents paying half price on Saturday and Sunday, July 12 and 13, 1957.

 The Crippled Children's Society had about 100 of their kids between the ages of 5 and 14 and their parents visited Aquafair on Wednesday, July 16, 1958.

 Change in ownership

 After being unsuccessful after its first two seasons, Aquafair was leased by Clyde Beatty, a famous animal trainer and circus performer, in 1960.
-He renovated the park to be more circus-themed and reopened the place under the name Clyde Beatty's Jungleland—the same name as one of his other, successful attractions—the same year.
+He renovated the park to be more circus-themed and reopened the place under the name Clyde Beatty's Jungleland—a name similar to one of his other, successful attractions, Jungle Zoo—the same year.
 However, the park sold out after one year.

-The park officially closed in 1961.
+Aquafair officially closed in 1961.
+Jungleland continued on until at least the mid-1960's using Clyde Beatty's name until early 1963 and as Tommy Dale's Jungleland in 1965 and 1966.